engineeringpatrick/notes/Designing Data Intensive Applications/Part 2 - Distributed Data/7 - Transactions.md

 If you start a read transaction at timestamp 15, you will only read values with a timestamp of 15 max.
 If a write happens at timestamp 20, you won't read that value.

 ## Write Skew and Phantom Writes
+##### Write Skew
+Let's assume 2 different threads want to change their respective row's status to "inactive" only if 1 other row is active.
+Right now, they're the only 2 active rows.

+If they both change themselves to inactive at the same time, there'll be no active rows left!
+This is a problem.
+We fix this by using a lock.
+Threads acquire locks on ALL active rows, check if there's an active one, then change their status, then release locks.

+##### Phantom Writes
+Similar example, let's assume 2 threads want to add a new row if there's no other row with the same name in use.
+If both do at the same time, things break.
+But there's no lock to acquire, how do we fix this?
+Well, we do **materialize conflicts**!
+This means, we insert the possible names as rows, with their own respective lock.

+Threads just have to acquire a lock, check if the row is used or not, if it's not used, then use it.

+# Serializability
+We saw how weak isolation is hard to debug and implemented differently among databases.
+Also, detecting race conditions is hard and difficult to tell looking at code.

+Serializable isolation is regarded as the strongest isolation level.
+It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially, without any concurrency.

+...